The Leadership Lab Mindset Shift:

 The participants

 Project Managers, first-time supervisors, seasoned managers, and executives from a California-based distribution company.
-Participants were grouped with others at their similar levels in the organization.
+Participants were grouped with others at similar levels in the organization.

 The Structure

-• “...to babysit adults”
+“...to babysit adults”

-• “Functionally leading but not leading like a coach”
+“Functionally leading but not leading like a coach”

-• “Stuck in a vicious cycle of being the hero, didn’t have skills to change”
+“Stuck in a vicious cycle of being the hero, didn’t have skills to change”

-• “Being a fixer, solving everyone’s problems”
+“Being a fixer, solving everyone’s problems”

-• “Like a boss—there to help with problems”
+“Like a boss—there to help with problems”

-• “Taking on unwanted tasks, being the problem solver”
+“Taking on unwanted tasks, being the problem solver”

-• “To be liked, have the right answers—being the hero and people pleaser at all costs”
+“To be liked, have the right answers—being the hero and people pleaser at all costs”

-• “Get it done, not focus on rapport”
+“Get it done, not focus on rapport”

-What they learned
+What the leaders learned

-The lab introduces simple concepts to reframe how leaders see their roles and gives them practice using skills and tools to shift behaviors that when overused, do not serve them.
+The lab introduces simple concepts to reframe how leaders see their roles and gives them practice using skills and tools to shift behaviors that, when overused, do not serve them.
 They learned:

-• How to shift from controlling, people pleasing and needing to be right to empowering and engaging others
+How to shift from controlling, people pleasing and needing to be right to empowering and engaging others

-• The necessity of transparency, powerful questions and powerful listening at all levels of leadership
+The necessity of transparency, powerful questions and powerful listening at all levels of leadership

-• A problem solving framework and accountability structures that decrease drama and increase collaboration and better outcomes
+A problem solving framework and accountability structures that decrease drama and increase collaboration and better outcomes

 What they said about their role after the lab

-• “To be leader as coach—noticing, pausing, staying calm”
+“To be leader as coach—noticing, pausing, staying calm”

-• “Being more curious rather than making assumptions”
+“Being more curious rather than making assumptions”

-• “Accountability and knowledge-sharing—acknowledging where I am [above or below the line] has been the most powerful takeaway”
+“Accountability and knowledge-sharing—acknowledging where I am [above or below the line] has been the most powerful takeaway”

-• “Letting [others] be heard”
+“Letting [others] be heard”

-• “I can delegate, find balance with the team”
+“I can delegate, find balance with the team”

-• “I’m more open-minded, approach [others] with curiosity”
+“I’m more open-minded, approach [others] with curiosity”

-• “Setting boundaries and expectations isn’t a flaw”
+“Setting boundaries and expectations isn’t a flaw”

-• “To support others, adapt to changes, regulate my own emotions, and to check the people pleasing”
+“To support others, adapt to changes, regulate my own emotions, and to check the people pleasing”

 The Impact

 The goal of the Leadership Lab is for leaders to make a fundamental shift: from hero to hero-maker.
 The work is both internal (like noticing defensive reactions) and external (like how to have conversations that create a culture of accountability).
-They practice using skills and tools that create more ease and less white-knuckling in their day to day.
-This isn’t always easy: it takes ongoing practice and awareness.
-But it’s simple and accessible.
-And the impact on others can be massive where your people get to do their best work because you’re creating the space.
+Participants practice using skills and tools that create more ease and less white-knuckling in the day to day.

 Heroes focus on doing.
 Hero-makers focus on developing.